Insider Sell: CEO and Presiden - GuruFocus.com

 Analysis of Insider Buy/Sell and the Relationship with the Stock Price

-Over the past year, Jason Okazaki has sold a total of 15,501 shares and purchased 0 shares.
-This recent sale of 6,561 shares represents a significant portion of his total transactions in the past year.
-The insider transaction history for Assembly Biosciences Inc shows that there have been 0 insider buys and 12 insider sells over the past year.
+Over the past year, Vimal Mehta has sold a total of 131,000 shares and purchased 0 shares.
+This pattern of selling without any insider buying raises some concerns about the company's prospects and management's confidence in its future performance.
+The insider transaction history for BioXcel Therapeutics Inc shows that there have been 0 insider buys in total over the past year, while there have been 14 insider sells during the same period.
+This trend suggests that insiders may not be optimistic about the company's future growth or valuation.

-On the day of Jason Okazaki's recent sale, shares of Assembly Biosciences Inc were trading for $1.04 apiece, giving the stock a market cap of $50.662 million.
-With a price of $1.04 and a GuruFocus Value of $1.65, Assembly Biosciences Inc has a price-to-GF-Value ratio of 0.63.
-This indicates that the stock is a possible value trap, and investors should think twice before making a decision based on its GF Value.
+On the day of Vimal Mehta's recent sale, shares of BioXcel Therapeutics Inc were trading at $25.79 apiece, giving the stock a market cap of $563.364 million.
+To assess the stock's valuation, we can look at the GF Value, an intrinsic value estimate developed by GuruFocus.
+The GF Value is calculated based on historical multiples (price-earnings ratio, price-sales ratio, price-book ratio, and price-to-free cash flow), a GuruFocus adjustment factor based on the company's past returns and growth, and future estimates of business performance from Morningstar analysts.

+Considering the lack of insider buying and the recent insider selling, investors should approach BioXcel Therapeutics Inc with caution.
+While the company's AI-driven drug discovery platform and pipeline of drug candidates may hold promise, the insider transactions suggest that management may not be as confident in the company's future prospects.
+As always, investors should conduct thorough research and consider multiple factors before making any investment decisions.

 - CEO Buys, CFO Buys: Stocks that are bought by their CEO/CFOs.